open-webui/docs/docs/getting-started/env-configuration.md

 #### `COMFYUI_FLUX_FP8_CLIP`

 - Default: `False`
 - Description: Ignored if Flux is not enabled.
-Sets the Flux CLIP model to 8-bit precision, saving VRAM.
+Sets the Flux text encoder to 8-bit precision, saving VRAM.
 Recommended to enable if you don't have lots of spare VRAM.
+If enabled, the `t5xxl_fp8_e4m3fn.safetensors` file (can be downloaded [here](https://huggingface.co/comfyanonymous/flux_text_encoders/tree/main)) must exist in the `models/clip` directory in your ComfyUI installation.

 #### `IMAGES_OPENAI_API_KEY`